radioactivedecay/radioactivedecay/docs/source/usage.rst

     >>> inv_t0 = rd.Inventory({'U-238': 99.274, 'U-235': 0.720, 'U-234': 0.005})

-The following commands are available for returning the contents, radionuclides, actitivites and decay data set associated with an inventory:
+The following commands can be used to view the contents (radionuclides and their actitivites) and decay data set associated with an inventory:

 .. code-block:: python3